Managing UX debt

 Different types of UX debt will have a greater impact on your product depending on the journeys – or user goals – they impact.
 Some user journeys are more important than others.

-Whilst you might be able to live with an ugly table which renders badly on tablets on your invoice generation page, the same ugly table on your checkout will have a greater impact on your users – and your business.
+Whilst you might be able to live with a design issue which causes a component to render badly on tablets on your invoice generation page, the same problem on your ecommerce checkout or your user onboarding journey will likely have a greater impact on your users – and your business.

 Regular user testing sessions will help you identify new UX debt on a regular basis – and you’re likely to find more problems than you’ll ever be able to solve.
 Prioritisation and knowing what’s important and what’s less important is critical for managing types of UX debt.

-Use your product strategy and relevant data to identify critical user journeys and prioritise your UX debt accordingly.
+Use your product strategy and relevant data to identify your most critical user journeys and prioritise your UX debt accordingly.